soons1/tp/docs/DeveloperGuide.md

 * **Volunteer**: An individual who offers their time and services to social service agencies or causes without financial compensation, in this context they carry out befriending activities with the beneficiaries.
 * **Befriendee**: An individual who receives support, companionship, or assistance from volunteers, in this context they are the beneficiaries of the befriending activities.
-* **Befriending**: The act of providing companionship, support, or assistance to individuals in need, typically carried out by volunteers to enhance the well-being and quality of life of the befriendees.
-Examples include social visits, outings, and emotional support.
-* **Volunteer Management System (VMS)**: A digital volunteer management tool designed to aid an organisation in the management of volunteers to improve productivity and potentially enhance the volunteer experience.
 * **Elder Scrolls**: The Volunteer Management System (VMS) developed by our team for efficient management and bookkeeping of volunteers, befriendees, and their interactions.
-* **Befriending Volunteer Organisations**: An organisation that aims to provide companionship to seniors by pairing them with volunteers
 * **Tagging**: Adding an arbitrary detail(s) to a volunteer or befriendee profile to aid in identifying special conditions
 * **Index**: The position or number assigned to each item in a list, used for reference when performing actions such as editing or deleting entries in Elder Scrolls.
 * **Pairing**: The process of associating a volunteer with a befriendee in Elder Scrolls, allowing them to work together on activities or support services.
 * **Logs**: Records of interactions, activities, or events between volunteers and befriendees in Elder Scrolls, used for tracking service hours, progress, and communication.
 * **Command Line Interface (CLI)**: A text-based interface used for interacting with Elder Scrolls through commands typed into a terminal or command prompt.
 * **Graphical User Interface (GUI)**: A visual interface used for interacting with Elder Scrolls, providing intuitive controls and displays for managing volunteers, befriendees and logs.
-* **Backup**: A copy of Elder Scrolls data stored separately from the main application, used to safeguard against data loss or corruption.
-* **Open Source**: Software whose source code is freely available to the public, allowing users to view, modify, and distribute it according to open-source licenses.

 --------------------------------------------------------------------------------------------------------------------